Diego Simeone: Club career

 When Simeone was 14, his youth coach Victorio Spinetto nicknamed him "Cholo", as his energetic play reminded him of former Boca Juniors player and Argentine international Carmelo Simeone (no relation) who possessed the nickname.

-After starting his career with Vélez Sarsfield, Simeone moved to Italian Serie A club Pisa in 1990.
-The club was relegated in his first season and, after it failed to gain promotion the following year, Simeone was sold to Sevilla in the Spanish La Liga.
+After starting his career with Vélez Sarsfield, Simeone moved to Pisa in 1990.
+The club was relegated from Serie A in his first season and, after it failed to gain promotion the following year, Simeone was sold to La Liga club Sevilla.
 Simeone played two seasons in Seville, after which he was signed by Atlético Madrid.
 At Atlético, he was part of the team which won the double of the Liga title and Copa del Rey during the 1995–96 season, serving as the club's captain.

 In 1997, Simeone returned to Serie A with Inter Milan, and played two full seasons, winning the 1997–98 UEFA Cup in a side spearheaded by Ronaldo up front.
 In 1999, Simeone joined fellow Argentines Néstor Sensini, Matías Almeyda and Juan Sebastián Verón at Sven-Göran Eriksson's Lazio.
 The side had gone close to the Scudetto in the season before Simeone's arrival and he helped deliver the championship after a season, where Juventus led the standings by two points going into the last day.
 A Juve loss at rainy Perugia coupled with Lazio's comfortable 3–0 home win over Reggina at the Stadio Olimpico ensured Simeone's first Serie A title.
 After winning the double in Spain, he would then add the Italian double as Lazio edged out Inter to claim the 1999–2000 Coppa Italia.

 He went on to play three more seasons in Rome, which included more last day drama as Simeone's goal against former club Inter on the last day of the 2001–02 campaign effectively ruined his old employers' title dream.

 After cancelling his contract with Lazio, Simeone returned to Atlético Madrid in 2003, spending his next two seasons there.
 In total, he played in 165 matches for Atlético, scoring 31 goals.
 In December 2004, it was confirmed that he would leave Europe and return to Argentina to finish his playing career with Racing Club.